 OxyContin (generic name: oxycodone), is a medication that may be prescribed to relieve moderate to severe pain, such as after an injury or surgical procedure, reports the National Institutes of Health (NIH).
 OxyContin belongs to a class of drugs called opiate (narcotic) analgesics.

-According to the FDA, OxyContin poses risks for addiction because it contains oxycodone, an ingredient derived from opium that can produce feelings of euphoria.
+According to the U.S. National Library of Medicine, OxyContin poses risks for addiction.
 Misuse or abuse of OyxContin can lead to serious respiratory problems or death.

 Addiction to prescription opioids such as OxyContin has risen sharply in recent years, and 1.9 million Americans suffer from non-medical prescription opioid use disorder, according to the National Institutes of Health.
 If your doctor prescribes OyxContin for you or a loved one, you may want to talk to your doctor about the risks, and be sure to follow dosage instructions carefully.

 What is OxyContin coverage under Medicare Part D?